wso2/docs-is/en/docs/deploy/security/enable-java-security-manager.md

 ## How it works

-Enabling the Java Security Manager for WSO2 Identity Server activates the Java permissions that are in the `sec.policy` in the `<IS_HOME>/repository/conf/` directory.
+Enabling the Java Security Manager for WSO2 Identity Server activates the Java permissions that are in `sec.policy` in the `<IS_HOME>/repository/conf/` directory.

 Administrators can modify this file to change the Java security permissions as required and grant various application-level permissions to the signed and trusted code using Java.